pscally1005/pscally1005.github.io/_posts/draft/2026-05-05-popped-quinoa.markdown

 - salad
 - chocolate quinoa crisps
 - quinoa scoteroos
 Description: Popped quinoa is a great crunchy way to add some <a href='/misc/carbs'>whole food carbs</a> and plant based <a href='/misc/protein'>protein</a> to your diet.
-It's super easy to prepare, and goes great in everything from <a href='/salad'>salads</a> and bowls to trail mixes and <a href='/misc/fake-healthy-foods#granola'>granola</a>.
+It's super easy to prepare, and goes great in everything from <a href='/salad'>salads</a> and bowls to trail mixes and granola.
 You can even use popped quinoa to make chocolate quinoa crisps or quinoa scotcheroos!
 Instructions:
-- Preheat a medium stainless steel over medium heat without any <a href='/misc/olive-oil'>oil</a>
+- Preheat a medium stainless steel over medium heat without any oil

-- To test if the pan is hot, add in a couple of <a href='/misc/grains#quinoa'>quinoa</a> <a href='/misc/seeds'>seeds</a>.
+- To test if the pan is hot, add in a couple of quinoa seeds.
 They should immediately jump and pop

 - Add the rest of the <a href='/misc/grains#quinoa'>quinoa</a> to the pan, and shake to a single layer